MicrosoftDocs/memdocs/memdocs/solutions/cloud-native-endpoints/cloud-native-windows-endpoints.md

    - `Get-WindowsAutopilotInfo.ps1 -GroupTag CloudNative -Online`

    > [!NOTE]
    > Group Tags allow you to create dynamic Azure AD groups based on a subset of devices.
-Group Tags can be set when importing devices or changed later in the Microsoft Endpoint Manager admin center.
+Group Tags can be set when importing devices or changed later in the Microsoft Intune admin center.
 We'll use the Group Tag *CloudNative* in Step 4.
 You can set the tag name to something different for your testing.

 9. When prompted for credentials, sign in with your Intune Administrator account.